46km Arcadian Thames

 The view from Richmond Hill

 Richmond arrives out of trees in all its stately Georgian glory.
 The Royal Palace, where Henry VIII nearly died as a young prince when he fell through some rotten flooring, has long gone and pubs, cafés, a boat building yard and a rowing club line the river bank instead.
-It’s a bit of a haul up Richmond Hill to where the only legally protected view in all England awaits.
+It’s a bit of a haul up Richmond Hill to the only legally protected view in all England awaits.
+In seeking a more natural landscape away from the formalities of the Tudor and Stuart gardens, the great landscape designers of Lancelot ‘Capability’ Brown, William Kent, Humprey Repton and others, looked to this view for their inspiration.
 The panorama, which is largely unchanged since the 18th century, has been copied and modified across many great 18th century estates up and down the country.
-In seeking a more natural landscape away from the formalities of the Tudor and Stuart gardens, the great landscape designers of Lancelot ‘Capability’ Brown, William Kent, Humprey Repton and others, looked to this view for their inspiration.
-They, like you today, saw a pasture grazed by cattle, sheep or deer, woods, with avenues through them, a sinuous body of water and pleasure palaces or temples.
-(To read more about Richmond Hill, click here)
+(You saw it in modified form at Chiswick House).

 Downhill, across Petersham water meadows and back to the river, the route continues to Ham House, where there is another opportunity to stop.
-The house pre-dates the 18th century, but the gardens were remodelled in the new naturalistic style.
 The House and gardens have been used in many films including; The Young Victoria, Never Let Me Go, and Sense and Sensibility.

 Ham House